Tomoko King

 Family Journey

-After attending college in Hawaii, I made my way back to Canada, completed my BA, and after some travelling and working in a few resorts, settled back in Ontario, where I began my career at Toyota.
+After attending college in Hawaii, I completed my BA and made my way back to Canada.
+After some travel and early career experiences in resort management, I settled in Ontario where I began my long career with Toyota.
 It was there I met my husband, Brian, who had immigrated from Scotland.
-We bonded over surprising cultural similarities between Japan and Scotland, and eventually got married.
+We bonded over surprising cultural similarities between Japan and Scotland and eventually got married.

 Over the years, our families have become closely connected.
-My Japanese family and Canadian family friends have built lasting relationships, and there are strong ties between my Japanese and Scottish families as well.
-We’ve made our home in Guelph, where we’re raising our two sons, and feel fortunate to also share many special moments with my wonderful stepchildren.
+My Japanese and Canadian family friends have built lasting relationships, and strong ties have also grown between my Japanese and Scottish families.
+We’ve made our home in Guelph, where we’re raising our two sons and share many special moments with my wonderful stepchildren.